codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 ABAC (Attribute-Based Access Control), allows fine-grained access to all entities, Kubernetes clusters, Codefresh pipelines, projects, and additional resources through the use of tags.
 For more information on ABAC, see [ABAC on Wikipedia](https://en.wikipedia.org/wiki/Attribute-based_access_control){:target="\_blank"}.

-Using tags you can allocate entities and resources to teams.
+Using tags, you can allocate entities and resources to teams.
 Define which team has access to which entities and resources, and also the type of access.

-### Define tags for entities

-Codefresh allows you to define tags for Kubernetes entities and Codefresh resources such as pipelines and projects.
 Tag names are arbitrary, and can be anything you choose that matches your company process.
 Tags can be product names, software lifecycle phases, department names, or names that help define security policies.

+You can then define rules combining teams, privileges, and tags and for fine-grained access control.

-#### Assign tags to Kubernetes clusters and Git contexts
+### Assign tags to Kubernetes clusters and Git contexts

 After integrating Kubernetes clusters/Git providers in Codefresh, you can add one or more tags to each cluster/Git provider.
 Adding tags makes it easy to define multiple policies for the same cluster, and Git provider, also referred to as Git Contexts.
 For example, you can define access by project and by team.